vanderbilt-data-science/ai-training-day/gemma-multi-gpu-peft.md

 ```

 The script can be easily parallelized (or serialized) by tweaking the ```num_processses``` flag to the number of GPUs on your machine.

+Congratulations!
+You have successfully fine-tuned Gemma on a DGX A100 server.

+Make sure to replace username with your actual username and adjust paths or configurations as necessary for your specific environment.